Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 * Add more Typography options on all block
 * Add more syling options on Module Header
 * Add option to disable the read more button on blocks
+* Add more styling options on Archive Pagintaion block
 * Remove JQuery usage on all blocks
 * Imporve asset load mechanism on all blocks